Got financial needs or questions? We’re here to help.

-Federal Direct Plus Loan: (A Parent Loan for undergraduate student.)
+What it is: A Federal Direct Plus Loan is a Parent Loan for an undergraduate student.

 A parent (biological or adoptive mother or father and in some cases a stepparent) of an undergraduate student may borrow up to the estimated cost of attendance of an academic year minus any financial aid that the student is awarded.